The Health Benefits of Meditation — and Where to Do It

-Stephanie Speer, an Ulster County instructor in mindfulness-based stress reduction says, “It teaches you to pay attention intentionally to the present moment.
+Stephanie Speer, a Hudson Valley instructor with a focus on mindfulness-based stress reduction, says, “It teaches you to pay attention intentionally to the present moment.
 You can’t stop the waves, but you can learn how to surf and respond rather than react through stillness and concentration.”

 If you decide to try it, you’re in growing company, including many celebs such as Sheryl Crow, Ellen DeGeneres, Jennifer Aniston, and Clint Eastwood.

 More good news is that meditation doesn’t follow a single script: Sit down and turn off all lights, lie down and imagine calming waters, or chant "Om" multiple times.
 “There are many forms, with a thread of focusing on something — breath, body, chant, or mantra, all of which steady the mind and body,” Speer says.